wemsteral/CV/README.md

 - 10 GCSEs A\* - C

 ## Experience

+**Deloitte** (September '19 - present)
+_Software Engineer_
+At Deloitte I have been working on an iOS app for a major retail bank.
+For this I have been using Swift, Xcode, XCtest and Nimble.
+I'm required to investigate defects, build features and write tests.
+Prior to this, I worked through a Java course whilst awaiting to be assigned to a project.

 **Auction Technology Group** (August '16 to October '18)
 _Account Manager - Fine Art, Auctions, Fairs_